selfcustody/krux/docs/getting-started/usage/generating-a-mnemonic.en.md

 <img src="../../../img/maixpy_m5stickv/new-mnemonic-via-snapshot-entropy-estimation-250.png" align="right" class="m5stickv">
 <img src="../../../img/maixpy_amigo/new-mnemonic-via-snapshot-entropy-estimation-300.png" align="right" class="amigo">

 During image capture, entropy quality estimation is displayed to assist you in obtaining a quality image source for your key.
-After a snapshot is taken, Shannon's entropy and pixel deviation indices are presented.
+After the snapshot is taken, [Shannon's entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) and pixel deviation indices are presented.
 Minimum thresholds are established to prevent the use of poor-quality images with low entropy for key generation.

-It's important to note that these values serve as indicators or estimations of entropy quality, but they are not absolute entropy values in a cryptographic context.
+Note: These values ​​serve only as indicators or estimations of the quality of entropy, but are not absolute values ​​of entropy in a cryptographic context.

 <div style="clear: both"></div>